Bernard Mandeville

 In the late 17th century, ideas about society and the nature of humanity were developing in the Netherlands and England.
 The scientific revolution led people to believe that the world was governed by natural laws rather than the direct intervention of a higher power.
 This led to questions about the nature of humanity and society, and whether it was possible to design better people, ethics, and societies.
 Some people believed that humans were naturally social and virtuous, while others believed that humans had an innate moral sense.

 One book that became popular and controversial during this time was "The Fable of the Bees" (1705) by Bernard Mandeville.
 The book is a story about a beehive whose inhabitants have human-like characteristics and engage in various dishonest and self-serving activities that ultimately benefit the hive as a whole.
-However, when one bee starts a crusade against corruption and promotes honesty, the hive's economy collapses, leading to the conclusion that vice is beneficial.
+When one bee starts a crusade against corruption and promotes honesty, the hive's economy collapses, leading to the conclusion that vice is beneficial.

 Mandeville (1670-1733) was a Dutch physician who moved to England and was known for his intelligence, knowledge of classical literature, and deep understanding of human nature.
 Though he was known for his kindness and humanity as a doctor, he was also self-interested and preferred to do things in his own way.
 He admired people who were able to work tirelessly in their professions and put the needs of others before their own.